dvlab-research/ControlNeXt/ControlAny-SD1.5/README.md

 > --unet_model_name_or_path : the model path of a subset of unet parameters

 > 📌 Pose-based generation is a relative simple task.
 And in most cases, it is enough to just load the control module by `--controlnet_model_name_or_path`.
 However, sometime the task is hard so it is need to select some subset of the original unet parameters to fit the task (Can be seen as another kind of LoRA). \
 > More parameters mean weaker generality, so you can make your own tradeoff.
 Or directly train your own models based on your own data.
-The training is also fase.
+The training is also fast.

 # 📃 Model Zoo